asciphx/FuckJSON/README.md

 - [x] Support direct conversion of class or struct to JSON string
 - [x] Allow the varchar type of the database, adopt the text < > scheme and be accurate to each character to ensure the maximum length and data security
 - [x] Supports a box similar to Rust, without using raw pointers, and is extremely fast
+- [x] It can deserialize JSON format strings, including nested objects.
+Theoretically, it can be nested infinitely

 ## Model layer
 ```c++